knpuniversity/easyadminbundle/knpu/actions.md

-# Actions
+# Actions Config

-In addition to having these five different views, we have something called, "Actions".
-Actions are basically the buttons that you have on a particular view.
-From the list view, by default we have the, "Search" action, the new action, the "Edit" action and the "Delete" action, which allow us to get to those views.
-In the EasyAdminBundle documentation, they actually have an, "Actions Configuration" and they point this out.
-They also talk about the, "Default Actions" that you have on each view.
-For example, from, "Edit", you have a delete button and a list link, but you don't have a link for example, to create a new entity directly from edit.
-These actions can be customized a lot.
-You can add some, take some away, add custom actions, change the design of the actions and we're going to do all of that.
+We now know that there are *5* views: `list`, `search`, `edit`, `new` and ~~banana~~ ... `show`.
+EasyAdminBundle also has an idea of "actions", which are basically the *links* and buttons that show up on each view.
+For example, on `list`, we have a `search` action, a `new` action and `edit` & `delete` actions.
+In the docs, they have a section called [Actions Configuration](http://symfony.com/doc/current/bundles/EasyAdminBundle/book/actions-configuration.html) that shows the "default" actions for each view.
+For example, from the "Edit" view, you have a delete button and a list link... but you do *not* have a link to create a new entity or eat a banana.

-First, notice that list does not have the, "Show action".
-That's why there's no little, "Show" button right here.
-If we wanted to add that, we of course could go under our global list ... and then say, "Actions", and then in on the right we'll say, "Show".
-Now notice, I'm only saying, "Show".
-I'm not relisting all of the different actions that I want to have on list.
-That's because the, "Action Configuration" is a merge, so it's going to take all the original actions that you see here and it's going to add the show action to it.

-How do you take away an action?
-We'll see that in a second.
-But first, if you click, "Show", it is super broken.
-Bloom.
-Object of class GenusNote could not be converted to string.
-In a lot of cases in this bundle, it's going to try to convert your entities to a string, so they can print them in a list or it can create a ... drop down menu.
-Basically, in most cases you're probably going to want to add a two, underscore, underscore, two string to each of your entities.

-Let's do that real quick.
-In Genus, underscore, underscore, two string.
-I'll copy that, save some time.
-More return.
-This arrow.
-Get name.
-I'm casting it ... into a string just for safety sake.
-Then a GenusNote.
-We'll do the same thing.
-We'll return a string of this arrow, "getNote".
-Keep going.
-"GenusScientists".
-In this case, I'm actually going to return ... the string representation of this arrow, "getUser", which is actually our user object and that's okay because we're about to add a two string to that.
-Sub family, it already has a two string.
-I'll just add a string type in just to be ... or cast, just to be safe.

-Then in user ... this one will be a little bit more complicated.
-I'll return a string of this arrow, "getFullName" or ... this arrow, "getEmail" because it's possible in our database that the user actually doesn't have a first name and a last name, and we don't really want users to be blank.
-Thanks to all that, if we refresh now ... it's going to work.
-You can see what it was doing, is it's actually displaying our relations.
-It was trying to convert sub family into a string for right here.
-It was also converting the GenusNotes into strings and even our GenusScientists into strings down there.

-Now, check out this cool thing.
-Since we have a sub family admin section and a notes admin section, we can actually click to go into the show view.
-You can see the show action up here ... for that particular entity.
-Awesome.
-Speaking of sub family, if we click into that area ... you'll see that there's not really much for a sub family.
-It's basically an ID and a name, and if I show it, it's basically the ID and the name again.
-In this case, it might be overkill to have the show action for the sub family.
-Let's remove it.

-Back into [inaudible 00:04:40].
-We just added the, "Show" action to the list view globally.
-Now we can go under sub family and not surprisingly we're going to just extend the list view configuration.
-Say, "list: actions" and in this case ... we'll say, "-show."
-That is the key for removing a show, an action.
-When we refresh, you're going to see that show link disappear.
-Awesome.

-Now, a really important thing though ... the, "Show" link is gone, but it is still possible to go to the show page.
-For example, if we click, "Edit", I can change this action to, "Show" and even beyond that, I can view one of my Genuses, and you can still see there's a link to that sub family.
-I can click to get to the show page that way.

-If you want to actually disabled an action, there's a separate configuration for that.
-It's not under the list view, it's just under the entity in general.
-It's called, "Disabled actions".
-That's an aray.
-We put the name of our action there.
-As soon as we do that ... the AdminBundle's not going to support the, "Show" action for that entity at all.
-You can see the link is gone here.
-If I go forward, back to the page manually and refresh, now we're going to actually hit an error.
-That's the proper way of actually getting rid of it.

-Last main thing that you're going to do with actions ... is customize how they look.
-Right now, we just have, "Show", "Edit" and "Delete".
-Let's say we want to customize how those look, but just for our GenusEntity.
-That means we're going to go under the list key for the GenusEntity and once again we can set an actions key.
-In this case, we're not adding or removing actions, were just customizing how the actions look.
-Instead of just using a simple string like, "Show", I'm going to use the expanded figuration ... where we say, "name: edit."
-I'm configuring how the edit action looks.

-There's a couple of ... options under that.
-One is, "icon: pencil".
-We'll also say, "label: Edit".
-EasyAdminBundle ... uses Font Awesome.
-You'll see this icon key in a lot of different places and basically it's ... whatever comes after the, "fa dash" that you want here.
-This will run your icon with, "fa dash pencil".
-We can do the same thing for the, "Show" action.
-In this case we'll use, "info-circle".
-If you want, you can actually have no label.
-You can just use the icon.
-Again, this doesn't mean that we're only going to have these two actions, we're just changing the way those two actions render.
-When we refresh now, on the Genus page only, we have an icon and we just have the icon for the, "Show".
-Probably the last major thing that you're going to want to do with actions, is create a custom action, like for example, if we want to publish a Genus.
-That's something that we'll talk about little later.
+Whelp!
+These actions can be customized a lot: we can add some, take some away, tweak their design and - gasp - create custom actions.

+## Adding the show Action

+In the docs, it says that the `list` view does *not* have the `show` action by default.
+Yep, there's no little "show" link next to each item. *If* you want that, add it!
+Under the global `list`, add `actions`, then `show`.

+We *only* need to say `show`, we don't need to re-list all the actions.
+That's because the, `actions` configuration is a *merge*: it takes all of the original actions and *adds* whatever we have here.

+## Adding __toString Methods

+So... how would we *remove* an action?
+We'll get there!
+But first, if you click, "Show"... wow.
+Geez.
+Dang!
+The page is *very* broken:

+> Object of class GenusNote could not be converted to string.

+In a *lot* of places, EasyAdminBundle tries to covert your entity objects into strings... ya know, so it can print them in a list or create a drop-down menu.
+To get this working, we need to add `__toString()` methods to each entity.
+Let's do that real quick!

+In `Genus`, add `public function __toString()` and return `$this->name`.
+I'm casting this into a string just to be safe - if it's null, you'll get an error.
+In `GenusNote`, do the same thing: return `$this->getNote()`.
+In `GenusScientist`, we can return `$this->getUser()`.
+That's an object... but we're about to add a `__toString()` for it too!

+`SubFamily`, well hey!
+It already has a `__toString()`.
+I'll just add the string cast.

+And finally, in `User` ... make this a bit fancier.
+Return `$this->getFullName()` or `$this->getEmail()`, in case the user doesn't have a first or last name in the database.

+Try the show page again!
+Nice!
+It renders *all* of the properties, including the *relations*, which is why it needed that `__toString()` method.

+And because we have a `SubFamily` admin section, the `SubFamily` is a link that takes us to its `show` view.

+## Removing Actions

+Speaking of `SubFamily`, as you can see... there's not much to it: just an id and a name.
+And the "show" view, well, it's just the id and name again.
+Not too interesting.
+In this case, I think it's overkill to have the `show` action for the `SubFamily` entity.
+So let's kill it!

+Back in `config.yml`, we just added the, `show` action to the `list` view globally.
+Now, under `SubFamily`, we can *override* that `list` config.
+Add `actions` and - to *remove* an action - use `-show`.
+Yep, use "minus" to take an action away.

+Refresh!
+Ah, ha!
+The show link is gone.

+## Disabling Actions

+But... even though the link is gone, you can *totally* still get to the show page!
+For example, if we click, "Edit", we can be annoying and change the `action` in the URL to `show`.
+Genus!

+Or... you can just go to the show page for any `Genus`: there is *still* a link to the `SubFamily` show page.

+That might be ok, but if you *truly* want to disable the show view, there's a special config key for that.
+Under the entity itself, add `disabled_actions` set to an array with `show` inside.

+As *soon* as we do that ... the link vanishes in dramatic fashion!
+Let's be annoying
+again: I'll go forward in my browser to get back to the show page URL.
+Refresh!
+Dang!
+Now we get a huge error.
+The show view is *totally* gone.

+## Customizing Action Design

+There are two more things you can do with actions: custom actions - we'll talk about those later - and making your actions pretty.
+That's probably even more important!

+I want to tweak how the list actions look... but *only* for the `Genus` section.
+Ok, find its config, go under `list` and add `actions`.
+This time, rather than adding or removing actions, we want to *customize* them.
+So instead of using a simple string like `show`, use an expanded configuration with `name: edit`.
+We are now proudly configuring the `edit` action.

+There are a few things we can do here, like `icon: pencil` and `label: Edit`.
+The `icon` option - which shows up in a few places - allows you to add Font Awesome icons.
+For the value, just use whatever comes *after* the `fa-`.
+So, to get the `fa-pencil` icon, say `pencil`.

+Make the `show` action just as fancy, with `icon: info-circle` and a *blank* label.
+OoooOooo.
+Refresh to see how that looks!

+Oh man, it's actually kind of ugly...
+I need to work on my styling skills.
+But it totally works!